kashmir96/osoappliance/content/directory/appliance-repair-technicians/timaru-radiators.md

 categories: ["New Zealand"]
 tags: ["Timaru"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/timaru-radiators.webp
+ image: /img/laundryappliance/47.webp
- alt: 'Logo for Timaru Radiators the New Zealand from Timaru'
+ alt: 'NewZealand from timaruradiators'
 ---

 # Timaru Radiators is an Appliance Repair Technician Company operating in Timaru, New Zealand.